 These courses are meant for the serious science student, who has completed an introductory series of study in physics.
 Generally, if you find yourself in one of these courses, you should be considering at least a minor in physics, as you will have completed the bulk of the coursework.
-These courses are offered at a range of levels, with Biophysics and Intermediate Laboratory being the most accessible to a student who has just finished an introductory series.
-The "core series" courses of Mechanics, Electricity and Magnetism, Thermodynamics and Quantum Mechanics should be taken only after completing University Physics III.
+These courses are offered at a range of levels, with Intermediate Laboratory, Biophysics, and several of the Astrophysics courses, being the most accessible to a student who has just finished an introductory series.
+The "core series" courses of Mechanics, Electricity and Magnetism, Thermodynamics and Quantum Mechanics should be taken only after completing Modern Physics.

-These courses are meant for the major in physics.
+These courses are meant for the majors in physics, biophysics, or astronomy and astrophysics.
 While only a one semester course, it serves to give credit for a major research project.
-We recommend that the student find a research group early (in their sophmore or junior year; even the freshman year is not too early) and work with that group to learn about the research mission so that when it is time to take on a major project, the student is fully prepared.
-Any student planning to take a research course should discuss it with the Undergraduate Advisor and the Prinicpal Investigator of the research group the student will work with.
+We recommend that the student find a research group early (in their sophomore or junior year; even the freshman year is not too early) and work with that group to learn about the research mission so that when it is time to take on a major project, the student is fully prepared.
+Any student planning to take a research course should discuss it with the Undergraduate Advisor and the Principal Investigator of the research group the student will work with.